 Nearly 30 Million Women Suffer from an Underactive Thyroid (Hypothyroidism)

 If you are answering yes to the above symptoms, you are definitely not alone.
 According to the American Association of Endocrinologists, almost 28 million people living in the United States currently suffer from some form of thyroid disease.
-However, of these 28 million, approximately 26 million suffer from an hypothyroidism.
-Sadly, more than have of those with a low thyroid function are not diagnosed, with 9 out of 10 of these women being over the age of 30.
-Additionally, statistics have shown that 1 out of 5 women will develop thyroid problems at some point in their lives.
+However, of these 28 million approximately 26 million suffer from hypothyroidism.
+Sadly, more than 50% of those with a low thyroid function are not diagnosed, with 90% of these women being over the age of 30.
+Statistics have shown that 1 out of 5 women will develop thyroid problems at some point in their lives.

 What is Hypothyroidism?

 All cells in the body rely upon thyroid hormones for metabolism regulation.
 L-Tyrosine is an amino acid which maintains an active and central role in the manufacturing of thyroid hormones T3 and T4.
 Active in the metabolic process, L-Tyrosine combines with iodine to synthesize thyroid hormones necessary to effectively transform or metabolize calories from the food we eat into usable energy.
 Tyrosine also plays an essential part in the production of hormones such as dopamine, serotonin, and norepinephrine which affect mood levels.